What to Eat (and Avoid) to Increase Your Testosterone

 Eat Enough Zinc, Magnesium & Vitamin D

 Good dietary sources of zinc include oysters (the richest source by far), red meat, poultry, pumpkin seeds, beans, and whole grains.
-Vegetarians and men who train heavily, pay attention, because they are at higher risk of zinc deficiency, as zinc is lost through sweat [4].
+For vegetarians and men who train heavily, pay attention, because they are at higher risk of zinc deficiency, as it is lost through sweat [4].

-For magnesium, which is required for loads of bodily functions (including testosterone production), eat leafy greens, nuts and seeds, whole grains, legumes, and dark chocolate.
+For magnesium, which is required for loads of things (including testosterone production), eat leafy greens, nuts and seeds, whole grains, legumes, and dark chocolate.
 Magnesium may also improve your sleep quality, which is important for testosterone production as well.

 High Quality Protein, Not Too Much or Too Little